proteinreport/proteinreport.org/content/events/proteintech-2022/index.md

 weight: 5000
 uuid: 8272
 ---
-<p>Since 2018 this food technology innovation conference has attracted leaders in food production, food and agricultural science and innovators across the food manufacturing sector.</p>
+Since 2018 this food technology innovation conference has attracted leaders in food production, food and agricultural science and innovators across the food manufacturing sector.

-<p>With a firm focus on practical business outcomes, this conference is aimed at people in the food production and food supply chains.</p>
+With a firm focus on practical business outcomes, this conference is aimed at people in the food production and food supply chains.

-<p>ProteinTECH showcases entrepreneurs achieving growth and niche market outcomes in emerging food technologies.</p>
+ProteinTECH showcases entrepreneurs achieving growth and niche market outcomes in emerging food technologies.

-<p>In 2022, we have an exciting new format.
-ProteinTECH 2022 is now a hybrid event, with in-person venues located in Sydney, Auckland and Palmerston North and the virtual event streamed live online!</p>
+In 2022, we have an exciting new format.
+ProteinTECH 2022 is now a hybrid event, with in-person venues located in Sydney, Auckland and Palmerston North and the virtual event streamed live online!

-<p>Meet the trailblazers, innovators and early adopters making their own path through a rapidly growing new market.</p>
+Meet the trailblazers, innovators and early adopters making their own path through a rapidly growing new market.